Flow-augmentation II: Undirected graphs: Undirected flow-augmentation

 To see that $C$ is closest to $S$, assume that there was a minimum $(S,T)$-cut $C'\neq C$ with $R_S(C')\subseteq R_S(C)$.
 Since both $C$ and $C'$ are also minimal cuts, $R_S(C')=R_S(C)$ would imply $C'=C$ by Proposition~\ref{proposition:reachable}, so assume that $R_S(C')\subsetneq R_S(C)$ and let $v\in R_S(C)\setminus R_S(C')$.
 Since the cardinality of $C'$ is equal to the size of the path packing, all of its edges are used by $(S,T)$-paths leaving $R_S(C')$.
 Thus, in the residual graph, there is no edge leaving $R_S(C')$ and hence no path from $S\subseteq R_S(C')$ to $v\notin R_S(C')$; a contradiction. \end{proof}

-\paragraph{Bundles.} We will now inductively define a decomposition of $V$ into \emph{bundles} $W_0,\ldots,W_{q+1}$.
+\paragraph{Bundles.} We will now inductively define a decomposition of $V$ into \emph{bundles} $W_0,\ldots,W_{q+1}$; see also Figure~\ref{fig:bundles}.
 The first bundle $W_0$ is simply equal to the (connected) block $V_0$, which contains $s$.
-For $i\geq 1$, supposing that blocks $V_0,\ldots,V_{j-1}$ are already parts of previous bundles, \begin{itemize} \item let $W_i:=V_j$ if $V_j$ is connected (i.e., if $G[V_j]$ is connected) and call it a \emph{connected bundle} \item else, let $W_i:=V_j\cup\ldots\cup V_{j'}$ be the union of contiguous blocks, where $j'$ is maximal such that $G[V_j\cup\ldots\cup V_{j'}]$ is \emph{not} connected and call it a \emph{disconnected bundle}. \end{itemize} Observe that the final bundle is $W_{q+1}=V_{p+1}$ because $V_{p+1}$ is connected and, due to the included subpaths of $(s,t)$-flow paths (cf.\ Proposition~\ref{proposition:connectivityofblocks}), any union $V_j\cup\ldots\cup V_{p+1}$ induces a connected graph (see also Proposition~\ref{proposition:connectivityofbundles}).
+For $i\geq 1$, supposing that blocks $V_0,\ldots,V_{j-1}$ are already parts of previous bundles, \begin{itemize} \item let $W_i:=V_j$ if $V_j$ is connected (i.e., if $G[V_j]$ is connected) and call it a \emph{connected bundle} \item otherwise, let $W_i:=V_j\cup\ldots\cup V_{j'}$ be the union of contiguous blocks, where $j'$ is maximal such that $G[V_j\cup\ldots\cup V_{j'}]$ is \emph{not} connected and call it a \emph{disconnected bundle}. \end{itemize} Observe that the final bundle is $W_{q+1}=V_{p+1}$ because $V_{p+1}$ is connected and, due to the included subpaths of $(s,t)$-flow paths (cf.\ Proposition~\ref{proposition:connectivityofblocks}), any union $V_j\cup\ldots\cup V_{p+1}$ induces a connected graph (see also Proposition~\ref{proposition:connectivityofbundles}).
 We use $\block(W_i)$ to denote the set of blocks whose union is equal to $W_i$, i.e., $\block(W_i)=\{V_j\}$ and $\block(W_i)=\{V_j,\ldots,V_{j'}\}$ respectively in the two cases above.
 We say that two bundles $W_i$ and $W_{i'}$ are \emph{consecutive} if $\abs{i-i'}=1$.

 Intuitively, bundles are defined as maximal sequences of blocks that permit a good argument to apply recursion in our algorithm.
 In case of a single block, if we augment the edges incident with the block, then in the recursive step the cardinality of the maximum flow $\lambda_G(s,t)$ increases.
-In case of a union of contiguous blocks that does not induce a connected subgraph, if we recurse into every connected component independently, we split the budget $k$ in a nontrivial way.
+In case of a union of contiguous blocks that does not induce a connected subgraph, if we recurse into every connected component independently, we split the budget $k$ in a nontrivial way, as every connected component contains the appropriate part of at least one flow path of $\mathcal{P}$.

 Clearly, the bundles $W_0,\ldots,W_{q+1}$ are well defined and they form a partition of the vertex set $V$ of $G$.
 We emphasize that $W_0=V_0\ni s$ and $W_{q+1}=V_{p+1}\ni t$ and that they are both connected bundles.
 We note without proof that the bundles inherit the connectivity properties of blocks because the cuts between blocks combined into a bundle connect their subpaths of $(s,t)$-flow paths $P_1,\ldots,P_\lambda$ into longer subpaths, whereas the incidence to the preceding and succeeding cuts stays the same (see Proposition~\ref{proposition:connectivityofbundles}).
 For ease of reference, let us denote by $C'_0,\ldots,C'_q$ those cuts among $C_0,\ldots,C_p$ that have endpoints in two different (hence consecutive) bundles, concretely, with $C'_i$ having endpoints in both $W_i$ and $W_{i+1}$; note that $C'_0=C_0$ as $W_0=V_0$ and $C'_q=C_p$ as $W_{q+1}=V_{p+1}$.